Old Analogue Reception

 Because nearly half of all TV reception problems are due to deficiencies and faults in the TV set, the aerial lead or aerial, you should ensure your equipment is in good working order before checking for interference.

-Many interference problems, however, can be traced to domestic electrical equipment or appliances in your own home or a neighboring property.
+Many interference problems can be traced to domestic electrical equipment or appliances in your home or a neighbouring property.

 Electrical/impulse interference is usually more noticeable with digital reception.
 The reception will appear to be breaking up or look like a mosaic pattern.
-If this occurs the best solution is an aerial with a balun and a double screened coaxial cable.
+If this occurs, the best solution is an aerial with a balun and a double-screened coaxial cable.
 Analogue cures below could also cure the problem.
-If this type of interference appears on digital reception all the time, and the picture also freezes, the reason is that the signal is not strong enough.
+If this type of interference always appears on digital reception, and the picture also freezes, the reason is that the signal is not strong enough.

 Some causes of electrical/impulse Interference